WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 git init
 git add .
 git commit -m "init project from pipx run kedro new"
 ```

-I called my project versioned-partitioned-kedro-example, you can call your
+I called my project versioned-partitioned-kedro-example.
+You can call your
 project whatever you like.
 If you try to use some special characters where
-they don't belong dedro will catch you.
-Under the hood kedro is using a
+they don't belong, kedro will catch you.
+Under the hood, kedro is using a
 library called `cookiecutter`

-> ⚠️ Please do not skip out on using a virtual environment, you may use
+> ⚠️ Please do not skip out on using a virtual environment.
+You may use
 > whichever virtual environment tool you prefer, but please do not skip out.
 > Wrecking a running project for learning is not fun.

 ## update dependencies

 I popped open my dependencies, added `kedro[pandas]` and `find-kedro`.
-As those
-are extra packages our example will require.
+Since those are extra packages our example will require.

 ```
 aiohttp